JaKXz/jakxz.github.io/src/lib/posts/how-to-review-a-pull-request.md

     - 'coaching'
     - 'dev'
 coverImage: '/images/kevin-ku-w7ZyuGYNpRQ-unsplash.jpg'
-excerpt: Why reviews matter, what to do, and some tips for etiquette
+excerpt: Why reviews matter, how to start, and some tips for etiquette
 ---

 <script>